Albert80/express-hello-world/README.md

 Install express.js

-Go to terminal adn write `npm i express`
+Go to terminal and write `npm i express -E`

+Then you will need to install 'node-dev' just type `npm i node-dev -ED`

+> It is very important flags `-E` or `--save-exact`
+> it means that saved dependencies will be configured with an
+> exact version rather than using npm's default semver
+> range operator; `-D`or `--save-dev` this means that
+> your package will appear in your devDependencies